benzookapi/shopify-barebone-app-sample/README.md

   - Simple SSO login implementation (TBD, Plus only for live)
 - _B2B_: '/b2b'
   - Sample for creating a company and its onwed customers for B2B checkout (TBD, Plus only for live)
+- _Bulk Operation_: '/bulkoperation'
+  - Creating large size of data for testing and learing how to manage bulk operation.
+(TBD)
 - _ShopifyQL_: '/shopifyql'
   - Your own ShopifyQL notebook with API.
 (TBD)
 - _Marketing Activity_: '/marketingactivity'